Franz Six: Einsatzgruppen

-After Hitler gave up on his attempts to invade Great Britain and Six's planned role never being realized, Six was on 20 June 1941 assigned as chief of Vorkommando Moscow, a unit of Einsatzgruppe B in the Soviet Union.
+After Hitler gave up on his attempts to invade Great Britain and Six's planned role never being realized, Six was on 20 June 1941 assigned as chief of Vorkommando Moskau, a unit of Einsatzgruppe B in the Soviet Union.
 During this command, Six's Kommando reported "liquidating" 144 persons.
 The report claimed "The Vorkommando Moscow was forced to execute another 46 persons, amongst them 38 intellectual Jews who had tried to create unrest and discontent in the newly established Ghetto of Smolensk."
 He was promoted by Heinrich Himmler on 9 November 1941 to SS-Oberführer for exceptional service in the Einsatz.
 On 31 January 1945, he was again promoted to SS-Brigadeführer.

 After the war, Six was tried as a war criminal in the Einsatzgruppen Trial at Nuremberg in 1948.
+During his trial, he admitted that the executions of women and children was wrong, but the killing of male Jews was justified, since they could bear arms.

-Unable to link him directly to any atrocities committed by Vorkommando Moskau, the court instead found him guilty on all counts for forming the organization, then sentenced him to 20 years' imprisonment.
+Unable to link him directly to any atrocities committed by Vorkommando Moskau, the court instead found Six guilty on all counts for forming the organization, then sentenced him to 20 years' imprisonment.
 A clemency court commuted this sentence to 10 years, and he was released in October 1952.
 He served about 7.5 years from his arrest to his release.
 CIA files suggest Six joined the Gehlen Organization, the forerunner to the Bundesnachrichtendienst, in the 1950s.
+Six was also a member of the Naumann Circle, which aimed to infiltrate the Free Democratic Party and eventually restore Nazism in Germany.

 Later years

 Franz Six retired to Friedrichshafen in southern Germany.
 He worked as a publicity/advertising executive for Porsche.

 Six was called as one of four witnesses by defense attorney Robert Servatius in the 1961 trial in Israel of Adolf Eichmann, and gave his testimony by deposition in West Germany.
-Servatius had wanted to have Six appear in person, but Prosecutor Gideon Hausner stated that the former Nazi general would be subject to arrest as a war criminal.
-Six's testimony was introduced in Eichmann's defense, but proved to be of more help to the prosecution.
+Servatius had wanted to have Six appear in person, but Prosecutor Gideon Hausner stated that the former Nazi general would be subject to arrest, trial and execution as a war criminal.